 Malaysia received its first batch of COVID-19 vaccines in February 2021.
 The country has procured the Oxford-AstraZeneca, Pfizer-BioNTech and Sinovac vaccines for the entire population, citizens and non-citizens alike.
-In 2020/2021, the government of Malaysia envisaged three stages of vaccination (JKJAV, 2021), where Phase 1 targeted those in defence, health care and security, Phase 2 targeted those who are differently abled, elderly and high-risk, and Phase 3 targeted the remainder of the population aged 18 and above.
+In 2020/2021, the government of Malaysia envisaged three stages of vaccination (JKJAV 2021), where Phase 1 targeted those in defence, health care and security, Phase 2 targeted those who are differently abled, elderly and high-risk, and Phase 3 targeted the remainder of the population aged 18 and above.
 In 2021/2022, the government launched another round of vaccination because immunity declined over time and new COVID-19 variants surfaced.
-Vaccination is a whole of government endeavour but the Special Committee on COVID-19 Vaccine Supply (Jawatankuasa Khas Jaminan Akses Vaksin COVID-19 [JKJAV]) is the central government organization to manage national-level vaccination.
+Vaccination is a whole of government endeavour but the Special Committee on COVID-19 Vaccine Supply (Jawatankuasa Khas Jaminan Akses Vaksin COVID-19 [JKJAV]) is the central government organisation that manages national-level vaccination.
 JKJAV is under the purview of the Ministry of Health and the Ministry of Science, Technology and Innovation.
 Its mandate spans formulating and implementing vaccination, which requires health communication.

-Health communication involves semiosis because a semiotic resource (e.g. colour, image, language, layout) can articulate certain information (Harvey & Koteyko, 2013), for instance about COVID-19 vaccines.
-The government employs health communication, notably through digital media because it facilitates the searching and sharing of information (Dredze, Broniatowski, Smith & Hilyard, 2016).
-Among digital media, social media sites (e.g. Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter) are cheap, easy and fast publicoriented channels to spread information across space and time.
-The discourse on these sites can influence vaccination decision-making (Betsch, Brewer, Brocade et al., 2012).
-The decision is dependent on several factors but social media sites are popular and provide publicity, which can frame beliefs and practices about vaccines (Broniatowski, Hilyard & Dredze, 2016; Nurlaela Arief, Siti Karlinah, Yanti Setianti et al., 2018).
+Health communication involves semiosis because a semiotic resource (e.g., colour, image, language, layout) can articulate certain information (Harvey and Koteyko 2013), for instance about COVID-19 vaccines.
+The government employs health communication, notably through digital media because it facilitates the searching and sharing of information (Dredze et al. 2016).
+Among digital media, social media sites (e.g., Facebook, Instagram, Pinterest, Snapchat, TikTok, Twitter) are cheap, easy and fast public-oriented channels to spread information across space and time.
+The discourse on these sites can influence vaccination decision-making

+(Betsch et al. 2012).
+The decision is dependent on several factors but social media sites are popular and provide publicity, which can frame beliefs and practices about vaccines (Broniatowski, Hilyard and Dredze 2016; Neneng Nurlaela et al. 2018).

-Vaccine discourse on social media sites is persuasive (Daugherty, Gangadharbatla & Bright, 2010, p.
-129) and performs legitimacy work.
-Legitimation gives reasons why social practices (e.g. vaccination) should happen, or happen in a certain way (van Leeuwen, 2008).
-Hence, social media sites become channels to legitimize or delegitimize COVID-19 vaccines.
-Research often studies how vaccines are delegitimized but few consider how vaccines are legitimized (Kata, 2010).
+Vaccine discourse on social media sites is persuasive (Daugherty, Gangadharbatla and Bright 2010, 129) and performs legitimacy work.
+Legitimation gives reasons why social practices (e.g., vaccination) should happen, or happen in a certain way (van Leeuwen 2008).
+Hence, social media sites become channels to legitimise or delegitimise COVID-19 vaccines.
+Research often studies how vaccines are delegitimised but few consider how vaccines are legitimised (Kata 2010).
 The government, through JKJAV consistently promotes COVID-19 vaccines on Facebook, Instagram and Twitter.
-The promotion justifies the characteristics and benefits of vaccines, legitimizing their use against
+The promotion justifies the characteristics and benefits of vaccines, legitimising their use against COVID-19.

-COVID-19.
 As of July 2022, Malaysia boasts a high vaccination rate but declined immunity and new COVID-19 variants may require vaccination to be continued.
 Other pandemics are probable, where vaccination forms a crucial public health measure.
-The present article can enrich the literature, querying how JKJAV legitimizes COVID-19 vaccines using multisemiotic features.
+The present article can enrich the literature, querying how JKJAV legitimises COVID-19 vaccines using multisemiotic features.
 Grounded in Discourse Studies, it employs van Leeuwen's (2008) justificatory schema, which helps to understand the government's health communication in social media posts.